-- 4. Position the DDR DIMM above the socket.
-Align the two small notches in the bottom edge of the DDR DIMM with the keys in the socket. - 5.
+- Position the DDR DIMM above the socket.
+Align the notch in the bottom edge of the DDR DIMM with the keys in the socket. - 5.
 Insert the bottom edge of the DDR DIMM into the socket. - When the DDR DIMM is seated, push down on the top edge of the DDR DIMM until the retaining clips at the ends of the socket snap into place.
-Make sure the clips are firmly in place.
+Make sure the clips are firmly in place. - 7.
+Please install the DIMM in DDR1 slot if only one module installed.